luebbertevan/animal-shelter-management-platform/QUESTIONS_FOR_RESCUE.md

-There are some queries that we might want the refactor into reusable. what do you think.
+There are a lot of queries that we might want the refactor into reusable dry code. what do you think.
 @AnimalDetail.tsx (149-171)  is an example. if we were to do this again or have this duplicated in multiple places it would be good to refactor. identify other reused logic in our code that we should refactor.

-the animal card in animal list shows the group name the animal is in.
-In group: <group_name>
-the animal card in currently fostering and group select animals does not display the group name. it says In group: View group
+Recommendations:
+Create a shared helper function to reduce duplication Add staleTime to reduce unnecessary refetches
+Consider a separate cached query for groups that can be shared across pages Only fetch group names when needed (e.g., not in GroupDetail where we already know the group)

 if an animal with high priority is added to a group the priority of the group should toggle to high. this should not be enforced though so it can be changed by the user its just a toggle when the animal is added.